Don’t make the mistake I did.

 The World of Hyatt program was introduced early last year (replacing Hyatt Gold Passport… RIP), and one of the new aspects of the program is that frequent guests receive quite a few free night certificates:

-- If you have The Hyatt Credit Card, you get an annual Category 1-4 free night certificate
+- If you have the World of Hyatt Credit Card, you get an annual Category 1-4 free night certificate

 - For staying 30 qualifying nights or earning 50,000 base points per year, you get an annual Category 1-4 free night certificate